mcaliman/mcaliman.github.io/_posts/en/java/2014-01-03-howto-find-jar-where-a-certain-class-is-contained.md

 >
 > <cite>Primo Levi and Tullio Regge, Dialogue, 1984</cite>

-You can locate the jar for the `Base64` class (for example) with the code.
+You can locate the jar for the `Base64` class (for example) with the following code:

 ```java
 System.out.println(Base64.class.getProtectionDomain().getCodeSource().getLocation());